-On the last night there was always a banquet with lots of good food, a few speeches and a small ceremony where new team members were welcomed into the EISCAT family and old staff members acknowledged through the awarding of pins for two, five or ten years of service.
+On the last night there was always a banquet with lots of good food, a few speeches and a small ceremony where new team members were welcomed into the EISCAT family and old staff members acknowledged through the awarding of pins for 2, 5 or 10 years of service.

-Proceedings were compiled after each Rewiev Meeting and distributed internally.
-They frequently contained highly detailed technical material, served as very useful handbooks and reference material for the staff, and were often referenced in the Annual Reports.
-They would have been of great historical interest, but unfortunately do not seem to have been saved in digitised form, at least not yet.
+Proceedings were compiled after each review meeting and distributed internally.
+They frequently contained highly detailed technical material, served as very useful handbooks and reference material for the staff and were often referenced in the annual reports.
+They could be of great historical interest but unfortunately do not seem to have been saved in digitised form, at least not yet.

 The annual Christmas parties were highly appreciated social events.
-They were arranged locally at the three workplaces, in Kiruna jointly between HQ and the site, a couple of weeks before the holidays, and took the form of a lunch or a dinner with lots of traditional Christmas food in a cozy local restaurant, followed by relaxed socializing by the fireside.
+They were arranged locally at the three workplaces, in Kiruna jointly between HQ and the site, a couple of weeks before the holidays, and took the form of a lunch or a dinner with lots of traditional Christmas food in a cosy local restaurant, followed by relaxed socialising by the fireside.
 Spouses were also invited.